 - Help the applicant provide additional opportunities, assistance, and resources to ensure success and sustainability

-The FAA has posted the Notice of Funding Opportunity on grants.gov.
+The FAA is not currently accepting applications and future funding opportunities will be posted on grants.gov.
 The FAA intends to only accept electronic applicants.
 Potential applicants are encouraged to create accounts on grants.gov and can review samples of forms on that website.

 Grants.gov strives to ensure site accessibility for all users, and webpages are designed to work with assistive technologies such as screen readers.
 If you use assistive technology and cannot access any material on our site, please email the grants.gov Support Center at email@example.com or call 1-800-518-4726 .
 When contacting grants.gov, please include the following information: nature of the accessibility issue, the web address of the content you are attempting to access, your preferred format for the content, and your contact information.